texfaq/texfaq.github.io/FAQ-fontunavail.md

 chosen the nearest font size it knows is allowed.
-In fact, you can tell LaTeX to allow _any_ size: the restrictions come from the days when only bitmap fonts were available, and they have never applied to fonts that come in scaleable form in the first place.
+In fact, you can tell LaTeX to allow _any_ size: the restrictions come from the days when only bitmap fonts were available, and they have never applied to fonts that come in scalable form in the first place.
-Nowadays, most of the fonts that were once bitmap-only are also available in scaleable (Adobe Type&nbsp;1) form.
-If your installation uses scaleable versions of the Computer Modern or European Computer Modern (EC) fonts, you can tell LaTeX to remove the restrictions;
+Nowadays, most of the fonts that were once bitmap-only are also available in scalable (Adobe Type&nbsp;1) form.
+If your installation uses scalable versions of the Computer Modern or European Computer Modern (EC) fonts, you can tell LaTeX to remove the restrictions;
 use the [`type1cm`](https://ctan.org/pkg/type1cm) or [`type1ec`](https://ctan.org/pkg/type1ec) package as appropriate.